Objective: Identify initiatives to support improvement in audit quality in Australia

 - The results of FRC and AUASB’s survey were included in ASIC’s Report 649 Audit quality measures, indicators and other information.

 - This survey was repeated in 2021 however the response rate was too low to provide meaningful information.
-Due to the low response rate this survey will not be repeated.

 Chief Financial Officers